Making, Using, Enjoying

 Chip will be producing a series of vodcasts based on folk tales.
 Two of these will involve an apprentice learning some basic skills from a master to explore more deeply some of the rural practices discussed in the folk tales.
 The vodcasts will be screened online, with some of the episodes involving interactive elements.

-Felicity will be running a workshop and producing a podcast series which draws together the processes of storytelling, listening and making.
+Felicity will be running workshops and producing a podcast series which draws together the processes of storytelling, listening and making.
 She will combine field recordings and specially chosen yarns, using the practices of listening and knitting to create a rich contextual framework through which to contemplate objects held by The MERL and their relationship to the current global textile industry.

 Alexandra will be writing a story set in Sussex which reimagines a past for items in The MERL’s collections.